Workshops

 Bio

-William Kennedy is a managing partner at Ardan Labs in Miami, Florida, a mobile, web, and systems development company.
-He is also a co-author of the book Go in Action, the author of the blog GoingGo.Net, and a founding member of GoBridge which is working to increase Go adoption through diversity.
+William Kennedy is a managing partner at Ardan Labs in Miami, Florida.
+Ardan is a group of passionate engineers, artists and business professionals focused on building and delivering reliable, secure and scalable solutions.
+Bill is also the author of Go in Action and the Ultimate Go Notebook, plus the author of over 100 blog posts and articles about Go.
+Lastly, he is a founding member of GoBridge and the GDN, organisations working to increase Go adoption through diversity.

 Twitter